 Charity registration secured the continuity of our activities for all time.
-The founders of the North Kent Sun Club, who became the Trustees of the charity, granted a 999 year lease of our grounds for a peppercorn rent, the freehold passing to the charity on their deaths.
 We moved to Brocken Hurst in the winter of 1958/59, the basic facilities having been installed by the building contractors who bought the original site.
 The majority of all the other facilities and services from which we benefit today have been created by the voluntary efforts of our contributors, which is still vitally important to our progress.

 As a charity, The Naturist Foundation does not itself have ‘members'.
 Those who register for the all-the-year-round enjoyment of our facilities are contributors to the cost of maintenance and improvement of our facilities.
 Neither the Foundation nor its Sun Societies are able to become members of any other organisation other than those that are charities with objects falling within those of our own Trust Deed.
 Among such bodies are the Kent & South Eastern Regional Association of Sun Clubs (KSERA) and similar societies.